crypticcoinvip/nheqminer/README.md

 Example to mine on your CPU AVX1 with your own CrypticCoin address and worker1 on CrypticPool server, using 4 threads (make sure your executable contains CPU-tromp solver):

         nheqminer -l crypticpool.com:44444 -u YOUR_CRYPTICCOIN_ADDRESS_HERE.worker1 -e 1 -t 4

-Example to mine on your CPU AVX2 with your own CrypticCoin address and worker1 on CrypticPool server, using 4 threads (make sure your executable contains CPU-xenoncat solver):

-        nheqminer -l crypticpool.com:44444 -u YOUR_CRYPTICCOIN_ADDRESS_HERE.worker1 -e 2 -t 4

 Example to mine on your GPU with your own CrypticCoin address and worker3 on CrypticPool server, using 8 threads (make sure your executable contains GPU-djezo solver):